TimAndrews13/TimAndrews13/README.md

 ## Hi, I'm Tim Andrews

 - 🔭 I’m currently working on a daily NBA Game called DoYouKnowBall (name pending)
-- 🌱 I’m currently learning building backend systems with Go
+- 🌱 I’m currently learning how to build backend systems with Go
 - 📫 How to reach me: andrews.timothya@gmail.com

 <!--